-With its original furnishings and art collection, the Fenyes Mansion offers a unique glimpse into life on Pasadena’s Millionaire’s Row.
-Family heirlooms and a unique California plein air art collection enhance the Beaux Arts-style home of Dr. Adalbert and Eva Fenyes.
-Visitors can experience the Mansion by taking an hour-long docent-led tour, which also includes the Finnish Folk Art Museum.
-Designed by two premiere architects, the Fenyes Mansion has been designated as a Pasadena Cultural Heritage landmark and a Point of Historic Interest by the state of California.
+With its original furnishings and art collection, the Fényes Mansion offers a unique glimpse into life on Pasadena’s Millionaire’s Row.
+Family heirlooms and a unique California plein air art collection enhance the Beaux Arts-style home of Dr. Adalbert and Eva Fényes.
+Designed by two premiere architects, the Fényes Mansion has been designated as a Pasadena Cultural Heritage landmark and a Point of Historic Interest by the state of California.

 Robert Farquar designed the 1906/1907 residence.
 Eva, a patron of the arts and a prolific artist herself, commissioned Sylvanus Marston to add a conservatory and studio to the building in 1911.

-Please Note: As a historic building, the Fenyes Mansion is not fully wheelchair accessible.
+Please Note: As a historic building, the Fényes Mansion is not fully wheelchair accessible.
 Please contact PMH in advance if anyone in your group uses a walker or wheelchair so that we may be prepared to assist these guests.
 Mansion tours require walking and standing, and the walk to the Mansion entrance is slightly uphill and includes several flights of stairs.
 Flat shoes are recommended for all visitors.
 Only service animals are allowed inside all Museum buildings.
-Non-commercial photography is allowed in most cases; please follow instructions provided by docents.
+Photography is not allowed on tours.